Vanity publishing can be a misleading scam for today’s aspiring authors.

 - In-depth analysis of the financial picture of publishing a book

-- A full exploration of book marketing, as ignorance of this topic is a common tactic used by vanity presses
+- A full exploration of book marketing, as ignorance of this topic is a common tactic used by vanity publishers.

 Take Your First Step Towards Self-Publishing